DrCuis/Template-booklet/README.md

-# Template-booklet
+# Template for booklet

-The Texinfo template to write booklet
+- This template is to be copied to create new booklet repository.

+- Read (https://github.com/DrCuis/TheCuisBook/blob/master/README.md) to learn about the commands to use to edit the booklet